XRPLF/clio/REVIEW.md

 Reviewers should start with the README in this folder to get a high level idea of the data model and to review the data model itself.
 Then, reviewers should dive into the implementation.
+The table schemas and queries for Cassandra are defined in `CassandraBackend::open()`.
+The table schemas for Postgres are defined in Pg.cpp.
+The queries for Postgres are defined in each of the functions of `PostgresBackend`.
-A good way to approach the implementation would be to go through the functions in BackendInterface, and review each of their implementations in PostgresBackend and CassandraBackend.
-Reviewers can also look at how these functions are being used.
-This will take you into other parts of the code, which you can review as well.
+A good way to approach the implementation would be to look at the table schemas, and then go through the functions declared in `BackendInterface`.
+Reviewers could also branch out to the rest of the code by looking at where these functions are called from.

 ### server
 The code in the server folder implements the web server for handling RPC requests.